 Next, download the Visual Studio bootstrapper file.
-To do so, choose the following button, choose the edition of Visual Studio that you want, choose Save, and then choose Open folder.
+To do so, choose the following button to go to the Visual Studio download page.
+Select the edition of Visual Studio that you want and choose the Free trial or Free download button.

 Step 3 - Install the Visual Studio installer

-Run the bootstrapper file to install the Visual Studio Installer.
+Run the bootstrapper file you downloaded to install the Visual Studio Installer.
 This new lightweight installer includes everything you need to both install and customize Visual Studio.

 From your Downloads folder, double-click the bootstrapper that matches or is similar to one of the following files:

 If you receive a User Account Control notice, choose Yes to allow the bootstrapper to run.